krsukanto/openshift-tekton-june-2022/Day1/README.md

 - an Operating system that is optimized to be used in an Orchestration Platfrom like RedHat OpenShift
 - it comes with CRI-O container runtime pre-installed
 - it is easy to upgrade the OS with OpenShift commands
+- it follows many container best practices, it enforces best practice by imposing certain restrictions on our containerized applications
+- Restrictions imposed by CoreOS
+  - certain ports like 80 is reserved
+  - our applications aren't supposed used Port 80
+  - containers can only access files and folder within their home directory
+  - normally applictions are allowed to run only as non-admin users unlike Kubernetes(where the applications can be executed as admin/non-admin)
+  - /var, /etc /, /root folders are restricted.
+Only super users will have access to these folder
+  - we must avoid using container images that doesn't adhere to the above best practices

 ## What would happen if you have installed RHEL on RedHat OpenShift worker nodes
 - upgrading Operating System from one version to other is your responsibilty